How to Install Google Chrome on Fedora Linux

 Troubleshooting Flatpak Installation

-If installation fails with this error:
+If the installation fails with this error:

 error: Unable to load summary from remote flathub: Can't fetch summary from disabled remote 'flathub'

-Re-enable the Flathub remote with this command:
+To resolve this, re-enable the Flathub remote with this command:

 sudo flatpak remote-modify --enable flathub

-Then retry the installation command.
+Afterward, retry the installation command.

 Verify Flatpak Installation